infinitered/react-native-mlkit/docs/contributing/adding-a-new-module.md

 ## 2. Add the module to the example app

-Add your module as a dependency to the example app in `apps/InfinteRedAI`, run `yarn install` in the example app, and then run `yarn prebuild` to generate the native code.
+1. Add your module as a dependency to the example app in `apps/InfinteRedAI/package.json`
+2. run `yarn install` to install the new module
+3. run `npx pod-install` to install the new module in the iOS example app
+4. run `yarn prebuild` to generate the native code for the new app.

 ## 3. Add the module to the documentation